ccarabine/Churchbarn-holiday-let/README.md

 ![ Barn features on small devices](assets/uxd/barnfeatures-smalldevice.PNG)

-* Six Images and description of the property – kitchen area, living area, bedroom1, bedroom2, outdoors and a ‘short stroll away…’.
+* Six Images and description of the property – kitchen area, living area, bedroom 1, bedroom 2, outdoors and a ‘short stroll away…’.

 * Value: This section informs the user of the property specification, key information, relevant imagery, with CTA, and consistent UX on all devices.